kyma-project/test-infra/development/image-builder/README.md

         Path to build directory context (default ".")
   -dockerfile string
-        Path to Dockerfile file relative to context (default "Dockerfile") -log-dir string
+        Path to Dockerfile file relative to context (default "Dockerfile") -env-file string
+        Path to file with environment variables to be loaded in build -log-dir string
         Path to logs directory where GCB logs will be stored (default "/logs/artifacts") -name string
         Name of the image to be built
+  -platform value
+        Only supported with BuildKit.
+Platform of the image that is built -repo string
+        Load repository-specific configuration, eg. signing configuration.
   -silent
         Do not push build logs to stdout
   -tag value
-        Additional tag that the image will be tagged -platform value
+        Additional tag that the image will be tagged -variant string
-        Only supported with BuildKit.
-Platform of the image that is built -variant string
         If variants.yaml file is present, define which variant should be built.
 If variants.yaml is not present, this flag will be ignored

 ```